j91k/Credit_Card_Default_Dashboard/README.md

 To display details by demographic characteristic Choose the drop down “Filter by:”

-All = default
+-All = default
-Gender
+-Gender
-Marital status
+-Marital status
-Age group
+-Age group
-Education Level
+-Education Level

 To disaggregate the “Late Payments” by number of late payments Choose the drop down “Select Late Payments